 Automatic Recording of Your Stats

 One of the biggest draws of the Aria 2 is that it is nearly input free.
 The only thing you have to do is step onto the scale.
-It automatically records your stats, connect with your smartphone, transfers to data into the Fitbit app, which is then synced with the cloud.
+It automatically records your stats, connects with your smartphone, and transfers the data into the Fitbit app, which is then synced with the cloud.

 Ask anyone who weighs themselves often, and you will find people don’t like to record their stats.
-Even if you are using a smartphone app to track your weight, you will forget to add it or forget what your weight was that morning, it’s inevitable.
+Even if you are using a smartphone app to track your weight, you likely to forget to add it or forget what your weight was that morning, it’s inevitable.

 - Measures 1.6 x 14.2 x 14 inches